Genez-io/bespoke/content/how-to-configure-the-diet-and-replace-ingredients.md

 ---
-title: Documentation
-subtitle: Tutorial
+title: "Tutorial - Part 2: How to configure the diet and replace ingredients"
 include_footer: true
 ---

-## Part 2: How to configure the diet and replace ingredients

 ### Introduction